-Canonical has achieved FIPS 140-2 Level 1 certification for several cryptographic modules on Ubuntu 16.04, with 18.04 in progress.
-Canonical has also achieved Common Criteria EAL2 certification for Ubuntu 16.04.
-In addition, Defense Information System Agency (DISA) has published Ubuntu 16.04 LTS and Ubuntu 18.04 LTS Security Technical Implementation Guide (STIG) which allows Ubuntu to be used by Federal agencies.
+Canonical has achieved FIPS 140-2 Level 1 certification for several cryptographic modules on Ubuntu 18.04 LTS and Ubuntu 16.04 LTS.
+Canonical has also achieved Common Criteria EAL2 certification for Ubuntu 16.04 LTS.
+In addition, the Defense Information System Agency (DISA) has published Ubuntu 16.04 LTS and Ubuntu 18.04 LTS Security Technical Implementation Guides (STIGs) which allow Ubuntu to be used by federal agencies.
 The Center for Internet Security (CIS) also publishes benchmarks for hardening the configuration of Ubuntu systems to make them more secure.

 Canonical has made its security certification offerings available to all Ubuntu Advantage for Infrastructure customers.

 The standard puts stringent requirements on testing and ensuring that the cryptographic implementations meet the standards and work as expected.
 The testing and validation must be performed by a laboratory, which is accredited under the Cryptographic and Security Testing (CST) Laboratory Accreditation Program (LAP) and is part of NIST’s National Voluntary Laboratory Accreditation Program (NVLAP).
-The validation testing for Ubuntu 18.04 LTS and 16.04 LTS was performed by atsec Information Security, a U.S. Govt and BSI accredited laboratory.
+The validation testing for Ubuntu 18.04 LTS and 16.04 LTS was performed by atsec Information Security, a U.S. Government and BSI accredited laboratory.

-Anyone deploying systems for U.S. Federal government use including the cloud services are required to use FIPS 140-2 compliant systems.
-FIPS 140-2 is also used commonly outside of US Federal space.
-It has been adopted in regulated industries like finance, healthcare, legal and manufacturing and few others where there are Federal regulations on data security.
+Anyone deploying systems for U.S. Federal government use including the cloud services is required to use FIPS 140-2 compliant systems.
+FIPS 140-2 is also used commonly outside of U.S. Federal space.
+It has been adopted in regulated industries like finance, healthcare, legal and manufacturing and a few others where there are Federal regulations on data security.

 Canonical has validated the following cryptographic modules for Ubuntu 18.04 LTS (the modules are certified on Intel x86_64 and IBM Z hardware platforms):

-DISA has in conjunction with Canonical developed a STIG for Ubuntu 16.04 LTS and Ubuntu 18.04 LTS.
+DISA has, in conjunction with Canonical, developed STIGs for Ubuntu 16.04 LTS and Ubuntu 18.04 LTS.